SLF Investing Guide

 CFP Board: Wealth Management 101: Financial Plan vs Investment Plan

 Still have questions in determining how to invest to track to your financial plan?
-Safe Landing Financial is a fee-only investment advisor in Austin, TX.
-Not located in Austin, TX and looking for a fee-only investment advisor?
+Safe Landing Financial is a fee-only investment advisor in Los Angeles.
+Not located in Los Angeles and looking for a fee-only investment advisor?
 Safe Landing Financial serves clients virtually nationwide.

 by Brian Fry CFP®